Choctaw Valley, California

 Choctaw Valley is an unincorporated community and census-designated place (CDP) in Kern County, California.
 It is also the name of neighborhoods in the cities of Bakersfield and Rivergrove.
+As of the 2020 census, Choctaw Valley had a population of 237.

 Choctaw Valley sits mostly on the north bank of the Kern River, or straddles the river until it abuts the Alfred Harrell Hwy.

 The area is in the Bakersfield CCD and ZIP Code Tabulation Area 93308.

 Demographics

-The CDP of Choctaw Valley was first listed in the 2020 census, at which time it had a population of 237 in 48 households.
+The CDP of Choctaw Valley was first listed in the 2020 census.